 • Check that you can restart it and that it now opens using the hostname.

-Sage 50 Unable to open the company file.” during or at the end of conversion
+Scenario 5: Sage 50 won’t open the company file.”
+During or at the end of conversion

-If you encounter the error message “Sage 50 Unable to open the company file” during or after the conversion process, there are several potential causes.
-Check for file corruption, and compatibility issues, and ensure you are using the correct version.
+If you encounter the error message “Sage 50: Unable to open the company file” during or after the conversion process, there are several potential causes.
+Check for file corruption, compatibility issues, and ensure you are using the correct version.
 Contact Sage support for further assistance and troubleshooting steps.

 Error message: “Unable to open the company file.” at the end of or during the conversion process

-Follow the below-given process to solve the error message “Unable to open the company file.” at the end of or during the conversion process.
+Follow the process to solve the error message “Unable to open the company file” at the end of or during the conversion process.

 Solution 1: Verify the file Path Location

-• Make sure that while converting to the new version, all files are located on the local drive.
+• Ensure that all files are located on the local drive while converting to the new version.

 • After conversion, copy the file back over to the network.